HalukErdogan/ros-astar-demo/README.md

 # ros-astar-demo
-Implementation of A* Search Algorithm for a 2D Path Planning Problem with ROS
+Implementation of A* Graph Search Algorithm for a 2D Path Planning Problem with ROS